MaterializeInc/materialize/doc/user/content/integrations/dbt.md

     **Note:** If you started from an existing project but it's your first time setting up dbt, it's possible that this file doesn't exist yet.
 You can manually create it in the suggested location.

-1. Open `profiles.yml` and adapt it to connect to your Materialize instance using the reference [profile configuration](https://docs.getdbt.com/reference/warehouse-profiles/materialize-profile#connecting-to-materialize-with-dbt-materialize).
+1. Open `profiles.yml` and adapt it to connect to Materialize using the reference [profile configuration](https://docs.getdbt.com/reference/warehouse-profiles/materialize-profile#connecting-to-materialize-with-dbt-materialize).

     As an example, the following profile would allow you to connect to Materialize in two different environments: a developer environment (`dev`) and a production environment (`prod`).